eficode-academy/istio-katas/000-setup-introduction.md

 **Deploy version 1 of the sentences application**

-Open a terminal in the root of the git repository (istio-katas) and use `kubectl` to deploy `v1` of the application.
+- Open a terminal in the root of the git repository (istio-katas) and use `kubectl` to deploy `v1` of the application.

 ```console
 kubectl apply -f 000-setup-introduction/
 ```

-**Observe the number of services and pods running**
+**- Observe the number of services and pods running**

 ```console
 kubectl get pod,svc